ryle-e/fancy-line-system/README.md

 This package currently only supports lines that go between two points and displacement on those points, NOT bezier curves (yet- they'll be added soon :) )

+need to add:
+- difference in distance over course of line
+- difference in compression over course of line